lkrms/pretty-php/docs/Rules.md

 <small>(optional, _`callback`_, priority 600)</small>

-Assignment operators are aligned unless `MaxAssignmentPadding` is not `null` and would be exceeded.
+Assignment operators are aligned unless the formatter's `MaxAssignmentPadding` property is not `null` and would be exceeded.

-In arrays and `match` expressions, `=>` delimiters are aligned unless `MaxDoubleArrowColumn` is not `null`, in which case any found in subsequent columns are excluded from consideration.
+In arrays and `match` expressions, `=>` delimiters are aligned unless the formatter's `MaxDoubleArrowColumn` property is not `null`, in which case any found in subsequent columns are excluded from consideration.

 Alignment is achieved by: